-Rainwater fittings Repair category: 2 Notes: The rainwater fittings are of an older style and have suffered from weathering.
-Maintenance is required and gutters/downpipes should be checked during heavy rainfall.
+Rainwater fittings Repair category: 2 Notes: Older style downpipes were noted fitted to the property with rusting and flaking paintwork observed.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.